They say success breeds success and that old adage certainly rings true in football.

 Major honours: Ligue 1 (2012/13, 2017/18, 2018/19), Coupe de la Ligue (2016/17, 2017/18), Coupe de France (2016/17, 2017/18), Trophee des Champions (2016, 2017), World Cup (2018)

 Areola excelled while on loan at Villarreal during the 2015-16 season, keeping 15 clean sheets in 32 games to help the club finish fourth in La Liga.
-Since then, he’s made 72 appearances in all competitions while challenging Kevin Trapp and Gianluigi Buffon for the No.1 shirt at PSG.
-Areola was in and out of the PSG team last season but the departure of Buffon to Juventus could see the goalkeeper become a more regular fixture between the sticks.
+Since then, he’s made 107 appearances in all competitions while challenging Kevin Trapp and Gianluigi Buffon for the No.1 shirt at PSG.
+Areola was in and out of the PSG team with Buffon around, and despite his return to Juventus, he’d leave the club for Real Madrid with Keylor Navas going the other way.

 Having been included in the World Cup-winning squad, Areola became the first player to make his debut for France after lifting the trophy and did not disappoint, making a rare six saves against 2014 champions Germany.